ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 This specification defines a profile of the ACE framework
 {{I-D.ietf-ace-oauth-authz}}.
 In this profile, a client and a resource server use CoAP {{RFC7252}} over DTLS version 1.2 {{RFC6347}}
 to communicate.
+This specification uses DTLS 1.2 terminology but later versions such as DTLS 1.3 can be used instead.
 The client obtains an access token, bound to a key (the proof-of-possession key), from an authorization server to prove its authorization to access protected resources hosted by the resource server.
 Also, the client and the resource server are provided by the